cronvel/terminal-kit/documentation.md

 It does **NOT** depend on ncurses.

 * License: MIT
-* Current status: beta
+* Current status: **really close to release!**
-* Platform: linux, it should be compatible with any xterm-compatible terminal, it has been tested successfully with:
+* Platform: linux and any xterm-compatible terminal, it has been tested successfully with:
 	* xterm
 	* gnome-terminal
 	* Konsole